-Survivors include his wife Doris, two sons and a daughter.
+Survivors include his wife Sandra, a son and a daughter.